Roald87/TwinCatChangelog/docs/tc3.md

 ### Bug fixes

 - Fixes an issue where the real time clock (RTC) could randomly change by significant amounts (usually multiple centuries or more) and lead to high system utilization and overall instability (Windows targets only running on non-isolated cores)

+## Version 3.1.4024.53

+### Known issues

+- When working with XPlanar TcCOM objects, if the movers are stored in individual files (.xti files) instead of lumped into the main .tsproj file, the links to the MC axes will be lost every time the file is opened.
+The workaround is to store these TcCOM objects in the main .tsproj file (which is default behavior).
+This bug was fixed in an unknown later version.

 ## Version 3.1.4024.47